This is my hands-on review of the Newpowa 100 Watt Monocrystalline Solar Panel.

 What I Like

 - It’s a well-made and affordable monocrystalline solar panel.
 Monocrystalline solar panels have more efficient solar cells, so they can provide the same amount of power in a smaller panel.
-They are more expensive than polycrystalline solar panels, though.
+They are typically more expensive than polycrystalline solar panels.
+But, according to a price tracker, the Newpowa panel is on average cheaper than even some poly panels on Amazon.

 Who This Solar Panel Is for